 The number of directors currently serving on our board of directors is seven.
-Messrs.
-Gorman, Black, Leestma, Spencer and Wehrwein were initially elected to our board of directors pursuant to a voting agreement that was entered into prior to our initial public offering among certain holders of our previously outstanding preferred stock.
-This voting agreement terminated in connection with the closing of our initial public offering.
-Upon recommendation of the governance and nominating committee, which acts as the nominating committee of the board of directors, the board has nominated seven current members of the board of directors for election at our 2013 annual meeting, who are Archie C. Black, Bradley A. Cleveland, Michael B. Gorman, Martin J. Leestma, Philip E. Soran, George H. Spencer, III and Sven A. Wehrwein.
-These individuals will each be a candidate for election to the board of directors to serve until our 2014 annual meeting or until his or her successor is elected and qualified.
+Upon recommendation of the governance and nominating committee, which acts as the nominating committee of the board of directors, the board has nominated seven current members of the board of directors for election at our 2014 annual meeting, who are Archie C. Black, Michael B. Gorman, Martin J. Leestma, James B. Ramsey, Michael A. Smerklo, Philip E. Soran and Sven A. Wehrwein.
+Bradley A. Cleveland served on the board during the fiscal year ending December 31, 2013 but resigned effective January 21, 2014.
+These nominees will each be a candidate for election to the board of directors to serve until our 2015 annual meeting or until his successor is elected and qualified.
 Each of the nominees has agreed to serve as a director if elected.
 The seven nominees receiving a plurality of the votes cast at the meeting in person or by proxy will be elected.
 Proxies may not be voted for more than seven directors.
 If, for any reason, any nominee becomes unable to serve before the annual meeting occurs, the persons named as proxies may vote your shares for a substitute nominee selected by our board of directors.